gshipley/enterprise_training/EnterpriseManual.md

 	# openssl genrsa -out /etc/openshift/server_priv.pem 2048
 	# openssl rsa -in /etc/openshift/server_priv.pem -pubout > /etc/openshift/server_pub.pem

 We also need to generate a ssh key pair that will allow communication between the broker host and any nodes that you have configured.
+For example, the broker host will use this key in order to transfer data between nodes when migrating a gear from one node host to another.
 Remember, the broker host is the director of communications and the node hosts actually contain all of the application gears that your users create.
 In order to generate this SSH keypair, perform the following commands:

 	# ssh-keygen -t rsa -b 2048 -f ~/.ssh/rsync_id_rsa